Last Updated on

-How does Gestational Diabetes Affect your Baby?
+How Does Gestational Diabetes Affect Your Baby?

-1. Large Baby Or More Birth Weight
+1. Large Baby or More Birth Weight

 The higher amounts of glucose levels enter your baby’s bloodstream also.
 The high blood glucose will cause more production of insulin in your baby’s body, which may result in more birth weight in babies.
 Such babies may have up to 9 pounds or higher birth weight.

-2. Pre-Term Or Premature Baby
+2. Pre-Term or Premature Baby

 3. Breathing Difficulties

-4. Hypoglycaemia Or Low Blood Sugar
+4. Hypoglycaemia or Low Blood Sugar

-5. Affects The Heart
+5. Affects the Heart

-Your gestational diabetes can affect your baby’s heart health too.
+Your gestational diabetes can affect your baby’s heart health, too.
 It may cause thickening of your baby’s heart muscles or lead to a condition called hypertrophic cardiomyopathy, which causes rapid breathing and lack of oxygen in your baby’s blood.

-6. Threat Of Type 2 Diabetes
+6. The Risk of Type 2 Diabetes

-Babies who are born to mothers with gestational diabetes are at a risk of developing Type 2 diabetes later in life.
+Babies who are born to mothers with gestational diabetes are at risk of developing Type 2 diabetes later in life.

-Will your Baby Need Special Care After Birth?
+Will Your Baby Need Special Care After Birth?

 Your doctor may recommend feeding your baby soon after birth to prevent low blood sugar levels.
-However, in extreme cases, your doctor may recommend intravenous glucose to get your baby’s blood sugar levels under control.
+However, in extreme cases, the doctor may recommend intravenous glucose to get your baby’s blood sugar levels under control.

-- Your baby is born prematurely
+- Your baby is born prematurely.

-- Your baby has breathing difficulty
+- Your baby has breathing difficulty.

-- Your baby has low blood sugar or hypoglycaemia
+- Your baby has low blood sugar or hypoglycaemia.

 - Your baby has other common birth-related complications such as jaundice.